-We’ve made it through all the metaclasses in Django codebase.
+We’ve made it through all the metaclasses in the Django codebase.

 To sum up, there are 2 basic usages of metaclasses in Django – the first is generally known – the DSL for specifying Forms and Models, and this is what most metaclass guides tell us – metaclasses are a way of creating DSLs, make our code more declarative.
 The second usage is protecting the framework user

-from making mistakes – depreciation warnings are usable when upgrading between Django versions or simply not being aware of API changes, which in a dynamically typed language can cause more problems if breaking changes are not noticed by library users – and though it is a lesser known use, I think it is
+from making mistakes – deprecation warnings are usable when upgrading between Django versions or simply not being aware of API changes, which is a dynamically typed language can cause more problems if breaking changes are not noticed by library users – and though it is a lesser-known use, I think it is an interesting idea.

 comprehend) – so if you encounter metaclasses in code you have to hack on don’t turn your back just because you’ve heard it’s complex – probably it’s easier than you think.